decentralized-identity/presentation-exchange/spec/spec.md

 ## Credential Format Designations

-Within the _Presentation Exchange_ specification, there are numerous sections where Verifiers and Holders convey what credential variants they support and are submitting.
+Within the _Presentation Exchange_ specification, there are numerous sections where [[ref:Verifiers]] and Holders convey what credential variants they support and are submitting.
 The following are the normalized references used within the
 specification: